Certified Rescue Courses

 Resources > FAQs > Testimonials > What Is CPR?

-Certified Rescue Courses, North Dartmouth MA, low cost CPR classes, affordable on-site CPR training courses, MA, RI, CT
+Certified Rescue Courses, North Dartmouth MA, low cost CPR classes, affordable on-site CPR training courses, MA, RI

 CPR stands for cardiopulmonary resuscitation.
 The purpose of CPR is to circulate oxygenated blood in a person whose heart has stopped beating.